avocadomayo/cs312-proj1/README.md

-endTime | end time designated in 24h clock building | lecture building room | lecture room
+endTime | end time designated in 24h clock building | lecture building room | lecture room prereq | list of prerequisites for the course

+STUDENTS
+name | name of the student
+completed | list of completed courses

 ### Interesting feature to be implemented
 + Implement a student database.